 Is Cholesterol Good Or Bad?

 The current perception about cholesterol is that there is “good” cholesterol and “bad” cholesterol.
 Cholesterol is neither good nor bad.
 We forget how important cholesterol is to our body’s daily functions.
 Cholesterol is an essential substance needed by every cell in the body.
 The human body uses cholesterol to make hormones, vitamins, and substances that help digest foods.
 If cholesterol levels are too high, our body is telling us something is not right.
-It would make sense to pay attention to our body’s signals and try to find the underlying cause of the elevated cholesterol levels rather than using medications to artificially lower levels.
+It would make sense to pay attention to our body’s signals and try to find the underlying cause of the elevated cholesterol levels rather than using medications to artificially lower levels using statins.
 In addition, driving our cholesterol levels too low may create a whole new host of problems including problems with our immune systems and our resilience to infection.

 Let’s zero in on hormones.
 Cholesterol is the source material for all sex hormones including estrogens, progesterone, testosterone, and adrenal hormones such as DHEA, and hydrocortisone.
 Our brains depend upon the hormones made from cholesterol as much as the rest of our body does.
 Progesterone and pregnenolone protect the nervous tissue throughout our body.
 Elevated cholesterol may simply be a signal the body is working hard to replenish these hormones in the event hormone levels are low.
 Cholesterol levels may also increase when thyroid hormone production is inadequate.
 Correcting sex hormone deficiencies and hypothyroidism for patients may bring their cholesterol levels down.
 Dr. Brownstein says he often sees patients in his practice where supplementing with sex or thyroid hormones brings cholesterol levels back into the normal range.